Will Smith Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 28th in MLB.
+- The Nationals pitching staff is 28th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Nationals' 4.40 team ERA ranks 19th among all MLB pitching staffs.
+- The Nationals have a 4.46 team ERA that ranks 21st across all league pitching staffs.

-- Nationals pitchers combine to rank 22nd in baseball in home runs surrendered (67 total, 1.2 per game).
+- The Nationals rank 23rd in baseball in home runs allowed (70 total, 1.3 per game).

-- His most recent appearance was on Thursday against the San Diego Padres, when the right-hander went four innings, surrendering two earned runs while allowing two hits.
+- His most recent time out was on Saturday against the Kansas City Royals, when the left-hander tossed 6 1/3 innings, surrendering six earned runs while allowing seven hits.

-- The 26-year-old has an ERA of 5.32, with 7.8 strikeouts per nine innings, in five games this season.
-Opponents have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.